Wrongful death is defined as the death of a human being as the result of a wrongful act of another person or company.

 Who Can We Help?

-Attorney Lew Moore has over 25 years of experience in personal injury law, which includes handling many wrongful death cases.
-Mr. Moore is based out of Phoenix, Arizona.
+Moore Injury Law has over 100 years of experience in personal injury law, which includes handling many wrongful death cases.
+Lew and John are based out of Phoenix, Arizona.
 No matter where you live in Arizona, Moore Injury Law can evaluate your case and represent you in a wrongful death case.

 How Much Does a Wrongful Death Attorney Cost?